 If you care for more than one person, you can combine the hours of the people you care for to average 16 hours a week.
 For more details about the Young Carer Grant and how to claim, visit mygov.scot/young-carer-grant/ about-the-grant Young Scot Package All young carers, aged 11-18, are entitled to access the package of non-cash benefits as part of a special young carers package within the Young Scot National Entitlement Card.
-The package includes new, exclusive offers including cinema tickets, discounted study guides, free first aid training and much more.
-The types of benefits may differ across Scotland, depending on where you live and what services are available there.
-Because of COVID-19, a range of different options are also available including e-vouchers, book tokens and free apps.
-The young carers package is part of the Young Scot National Entitlement card.

-Visit the Young Scot Young Carers page for more details: young.scot/ get-informed/national/young- carers-package-of-opportunities All children and young people aged between 5 and 22 can now also receive free bus travel.
-Find out more: transport.gov.scot/ concessionary-travel/young- persons-free-bus-travel-scheme Disability benefits for the person you are looking after The person you are looking after may be entitled to disability benefits to help pay for the extra costs of long-term illness or disability.
+The package includes digital vouchers, access to subscriptions and exclusive opportunities The young carers package is part of the Young Scot National Entitlement card.
+Visit the Young Scot Young Carers page for more details: young.scot/get-informed/national/young-carers-package-of-opportunities All children and young people aged between 5 and 22 can now also receive free bus travel.
+Find out more: mygov.scot/under-22s-bus-pass Disability benefits for the person you are looking after The person you are looking after may be entitled to disability benefits to help pay for the extra costs of long-term illness or disability.
 Disability benefits are not dependent on how much money the person you are looking after has, and they are not based on their National Insurance record.
 However, there are conditions they would have to meet in order to receive one of these.
-Disability Living Allowance (DLA) If you are looking after a child under 16 then you could claim DLA for them.
-DLA has a care component which may be awarded if the child needs help with personal care (such as dressing, washing or using the toilet) or supervision to make sure they are safe, because of their illness or disability.
+In Scotland some disability benefits for adults and children are changing.
+Child Disability Payment (CDP) replaces Disability Living Allowance (DLA) for Children and Adult Disability Payment (ADP) replaces Personal Independence Payment (PIP) for working age adults.
+Qualifying criteria are broadly the same.
+If the person you care for is already receiving either DLA or PIP, they will gradually be transferred to Social Security Scotland but you will not need to do anything and your benefit will continue to be paid.
+If you are claiming for the first time for your child or an adult of working age that you care for: Child Disability Payment (CDP) If you are looking after a child under 16 then you could claim CDP for them.
+CDP has a care component which may be awarded if the child needs help with personal care (such as dressing, washing or using the toilet) or supervision to make sure they are safe, because of their illness or disability.
 The help the child needs must be substantially more than the help needed by a child of the same age without the illness or disability.
-DLA also has a mobility component which may be awarded if the child needs help getting around.
+CDP also has a mobility component which may be awarded if the child needs help getting around.